 If you are buying an air compressor for use around the home, you may need to be considerate of close neighbors.
 An unfortunate downside of these machines is that they are not quiet.
 This is fine on a construction site or if you live in an isolated location, but it may be frustrating if your neighbors live in close proximity.

-Final tips for finding the right air compressor for your air tools
+Final tips How to find the right air compressor

 - Take your time to find the right air compressor for you and your air tools.
 There are so many excellent brands to choose from, you can easily find one that will be convenient and long-lasting.
 There isn’t really a standout brand that you should gravitate towards, so go for a reputable option that feels right for your needs.